jupyter/jupyter/docs/source/use/jupyter-directories.rst

 Things like connection files, which are only useful for the lifetime of a particular process, have a runtime directory.

-On Linux and other free desktop platforms, these runtime files are stored in ``$XDG_RUNTIME_DIR/jupyter`` by default.
-On other platforms, it's a ``runtime/`` subdirectory of the user's data directory (second row of the table above).
+These runtime files are stored in a ``runtime/`` subdirectory of the user's data directory (second row of the table above).

 An environment variable may also be used to set the runtime directory.